d-protsenko/tutorials/quickstart/how_to_start.md

 `das.data` file contains some metadata necessary for `das` utility to work correctly.

-`pom.xml` file is the Maven parent module for your project.
+`pom.xml` file is the Maven parent module for your Project.

 ### Create the Feature